 Simple lights from the roof or ceiling or mounted on the wall.
 They can be subtle and hidden, or they can be decorative.

-Tree lighting has a strong visual impact, and fairy lights can be strung in and around trunks and branches.
+The tree lighting has a strong visual impact, and fairy lights can be strung in and around trunks and branches.

 Lanterns can hang from tree branches, and upward lighting can light trees from the bottom up.